-The Tab and Backtab keys on the text keyboard operate the same as those on the typewriter keyboard.
+The Tab and Backtab keys on the text keyboard operate the same as those on the type-writer keyboard.
 (See "Key Functions" in Chapter 3.)
-However, in code shift the functions are not performed; instead, the tab (δ) and backtab (Φ) symbols are entered and displayed for text application programs to format printed output.
+However, in code shift the functions are not performed; instead, the tab (Φ) and backtab (Φ) symbols are entered and displayed for text application programs to format printed output.
 The Tab key is not typamatic in code shift.
-Figures D-8, D-9, and D-10 note the characters available for printing on the 3288 under various print modes.